waynodiablo/Oystercard/bookmark_manager/09_creating_a_link_model.md

 You have the error "uninitialized constant Link".
 Let's think about what a Link is.

 We know that links need to be saved (persisted) somewhere and that we want to use a database.
-So we want our Link class to somehow map to a database...
+So we want our Link class to map to a database.

 In this challenge you'll create your "model" using a Ruby class and DataMapper

 ## Learning Objectives covered

-* Add DataMapper functionality to a Ruby class (!!!New LO)
+* Add DataMapper functionality to a Ruby class
 * Use DataMapper's DSL to construct a data schema within a Ruby model
-* Know where to place models in a Sinatra application (!!!New LO)
+* Know where to place models in a Sinatra application

 ## To complete this challenge, you will need to